Liancohen0104/Liancohen0104/README.md

 ## About Me 🚀

-Software Engineer with a strong foundation in building real-world applications,
+Software Engineer focused on backend development, automation, and AI-powered systems.
-from backend APIs and system integrations to clean, intuitive frontend experiences.
+Experienced in building scalable backend services, system integrations, and data-driven pipelines using Python, JavaScript, and SQL.

-I enjoy taking complex problems, breaking them down, and turning them into reliable, production-ready software.
-Experienced in working with modern stacks and containerized environments in production-oriented systems.
+Hands-on experience integrating LLM-based services into production-ready architectures.

 ---